Finance Research Techniques Using Matlab

 MSC N34212 Financial Engineering and Risk Management,

-2. To give students knowledge of a number of key concepts in empirical finance and how Matlab can be used to analyse empirical data.
+2. Give students knowledge of a number of key concepts in empirical finance and how Matlab can be used to analyse empirical data.

-3. To provide students with a firm foundation for developing their own programmes in Matlab to tackle non-standard testing problems.
+3. Provide students with a firm foundation for developing their own programmes in Matlab to tackle non-standard testing problems.